man-shar/sioyek-ai-chat-extension/README.md

 ### `_show_ai_history` (Shift-click shortcut)

 Assigning `shift_click_command _show_ai_history` lets you Shift-click anywhere in the document to pop open the history dialog for the closest AI highlight.
 The script uses `%{mouse_pos_document}` to match highlights, and only highlights tagged with `is_ai = 1` are considered—so manual highlights stay untouched.
+If no AI highlight is nearby, the history window still opens and shows the document history, with a brief notice at the top that fades after a few seconds.

 ## Local testing